alvinf7989/sep11-freedom-project/tool/learning-log.md

 I also cloned this `add([])` and give different `color()`, `scale()`, & `pos()` values for them so the template could show the sprites on each other with different colors like this below ![](screenshots/daythree.png)

 ### 11/18/24: Day 4
 Onto day 4, I made a coffee bean fall today.
 So, on day 4 I followed a gravity example from [this Javascript Example](https://kaboomjs.com/play?example=gravity).
 And that's not the only thing I did.
 I also made the bean finally be able to jump.
-Here were the chanegs I put to the code.
+Here were the changes I put to the code.
 ```js
 const play = add([
     sprite("reallyBean"),